 Follow the Bed Bug Trail

-Maybe he was not affected by the bites or didn’t care to acknowledge it.
+Actually, he may not have been affected by the bites or didn’t care to acknowledge it.
 He already moved.

-When the apartment became vacant, they cleaned and painted so any evidence of bed bugs was covered up.
+When the apartment became vacant, it was cleaned and painted so any evidence of bed bugs was covered up.

 In order to find a blood meal, the bed bugs began foraging.

 Now, the little girl took a few items that has bed bugs on them over to her friends across the hall.

 Now, you have three units that have bed bugs.

 The man that moved out had them behind the baseboards and under the carpet edges.